microsoft/typespec/packages/cadl-vscode/README.md

 ### `cadl.cadl-server.path`: Configure the server path

-There is cases where the Cadl project is located in a subfolder.
-In this case Cadl extension is not able to find the cadl compiler automatically and needs a little guidance.
+There are cases where the Cadl project is located in a subfolder.
+In such cases, the Cadl extension is not able to find the cadl compiler automatically and needs a little guidance.
 This setting provides the ability to configure where the cadl compiler is located.

 ```json